 When my friends need something, I do it.
 When some- one I love can’t solve a problem, I find a way.
 For better or worse, it’s what I do.

 So when I pull into the drive and sit down beside my little sister and across from our parents in our light, airy, happy family room—a room that, right now, feels like a tomb—I’m immediately on high alert.
 On an average day, our family is boisterous.
 Right now, we are silent.
 I feel like I should whisper my hellos.
 The curtains are open, but the thick fog of the marine layer outside makes the room feel gloomy and dark.

 My family is—and has always been—the center of my world.
 My mom was an actress when my parents got married, and Dad’s career didn’t take off until I hit high school.
 So when I was little, Dad and I would travel with Mom from one set to the next.
 Until my sister Bellamy was born when I was six, it was just the three of us most of the time.

 Dad is the emotionally intuitive, nurturing one, all creative energy and passion.
 Mom is the beautiful, calm centering force in our family, leading the house with a wink behind my father’s broad shoulders.
-But right now she sits next to him, gripping his hand in both of hers, and I can see from across the low coffee table that she’s sweating.
+But right now she sits next to him, gripping his hand in both of hers, and I can see from across the gloss white coffee table that she’s sweating.

 I have it in my head that they’re going to tell us they’re selling the house.
 (I would picket in the driveway until they backed down.)
 That they’re moving to Los Angeles.
 (I will lose my shit.)
 That they’re having some trouble and are going to spend some time apart.
 (This I can’t even fathom.)